cimd

 Benchmark

-cimd is implemented from scratch in Zig and it’s so fast that it’s able to give you instant results on validation and comparison of data sets.
-As a datapoint, cimd parses an average file at a speed of ???Mb/s on a Mac Mini M2.
-The average national eq is parsed under ???ms. As part of the cimd project, a 1GB data set was created to track performance improvements.
-Download the GigaNet data set to benchmark cimd yourself, or to benchmark other tooling.
+As part of the cimd project, a 1GB data set was created to track performance improvements.
+Generate the GigaGrid data set to benchmark cimd yourself, or to benchmark other tooling.

-Learn more about cimd functionality and architecture.
+Learn more about cimd architecture.

 ⚡ Watch the video